click on any image to enlarge

 Constance Ayers Denne picturing Lou Schanker and other

-by Hans Namuth includes l. to r. standing: Al Held, Buffie Johnson,
+The 1962 photo by Hans Namuth includes l. to r. standing: Al Held, Buffie Johnson,

 Lester Johnson, Howard Kanovitz, Michael Goldberg, Syd Solomon.